SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 > I HAVE IDEAS.

 *****
 <br><i>Friday Perkins had arrived about a month and a half ago.
 As I understood it, the new house located just down the way from ours belonged to her.
-I had only met her a handful of times and even then I hadn't had much to say.
+I had, years ago, met her a handful of times but even then I hadn't had much to say.
 It had been strange to have a mage in the Forgotten Hollow but it hadn't been my business.
 She was Mandarc's girl.</i>

 <i>I had later heard that she'd run off with some wizard and gone to the Midwest.
 And I had assumed that was the end of that.</i>

 <i>The world of the Enchanted seemed very separate from my own.
 There were times it intersected my quite dull existence, I suppose.
 I stepped out of my comfort zone once to attend one of Davian's parties.
 But it wasn't until I came here that I became bathed in the arcane.</i>

 <i>With every passing day, I had to buck up and put on a good face, pretending I was unphased by what everyone else took as commonplace.
 At first, Trente Gagarin had seemed like any other vampire.
 Exceptional, yes, powerful, yes.
 And I had learned long ago that every vampire suffered in his or her own way.
 But certain qualities came up again and again.
 Trente avoided the sun, had strength and speed far in excess of any Mortal man - and of course, those two wicked teeth in place of the incisors.
-But evidence kept mounting that she was something else entirely.
+But evidence kept mounting that she was something else.
 Not only could she conduct rituals to move entire houses across the country, now she insisted that she could become pregnant?
 My own ability to walk in the daylight, once a point of pride for me, seemed wholly and utterly pedestrian.</i>

 <i>I don't know how Friday got my number.
 She never introduced herself or made any pleasantries.
 She just started talking to me as if we'd always been friends.</i>